zanata/zanata.github.io/_posts/2015-08-03-bugzilla-to-jira.md

 ---
-title: "We've Got More Than 99 Problems And… They've Moved"
+title: "We've Got More Than 99 Problems and… They've Moved"
 layout: post
 categories:
 - blog